 Hey Kids--- It's Bubble Time!

-The apex of the contemporary art market is superheated to the point of meltdown.
+The zenith of the contemporary art market is superheated to the point of meltdown.
 Money is everywhere-- big money, all kinds, flowing freely, infused with euphoria.
-Prices of the "right artists" and at the "right galleries" are skyrocketing, endlessly, exponentially and with no end in sight.
+Prices for art by the "right artists" and from the "right galleries" are skyrocketing, endlessly, exponentially and with no end in sight.
 Everybody wants in on the action because it's becoming increasingly clear that we're all getting very rich very fast.
-Dealers are delirious; favored artists can't create salable product fast enough.
-Opportunists strafe the artscape for potential talent-- the newest freshest hottest talent-- pluck junior art stars like nuggets from the gutters, the ink barely dry on their MFAs, and shower them promptly with the honors they will ultimately deserve.
+Dealers are delirious; favored artists can't create marketable product fast enough.
+Opportunists strafe the artscape for the newest freshest hottest talents, looking for shit to flip.
+They pluck junior art stars like nuggets from the gutters, anoint their oeuvres before the ink even dry on their MFAs, and pre-shower them with the honors they will inevitably accrue (or so they say), bang up their prices, and let the speculators do the rest.
 Isn't this the best?

-Well dear artsters, there's absolutely nothing wrong with an occasional depraved dose of art-induced euphoria, or even temporary insanity.
-It's all good, assuming you understand the underpinnings aka risks and know how to play them.
-You see, this is a special time, a fantasy in reality when dreams rule the day-- a utopian moment to be savored-- as we successfully relegate lucidity, better judgment, facts, precedent and logic to the closet where we all know they belong.
+Well, yes and no. There's absolutely nothing wrong with an occasional depraved dose of art-induced euphoria, or even temporary insanity.
+It's all good, assuming you understand the underpinnings aka risks and know how to play them because much as you may want to believe that the Golden Age of art appreciation is here to stay... it's not.
+But nobody wants to talk about that now.
+They continue revel in this special time, this fantasy in reality where dreams rule the day-- a utopian moment to be celebrated as we have successfully managed to relegate lucidity, better judgment, facts, precedent and logic to the closet where we all know they belong.

-You've heard this irritating expression, haven't you?
+You've probably heard this irritating expression before, haven't you?
 The one that starts, "When truth rears its ugly head..."
 Well, the truth is that it's true.
-The rook's not gonna last forever, and then comes that pesky hangover.
-Fortunately for those who imbibe in moderation, splashdown will be solemn, but at least survivable.
+This rook's not gonna last forever and on that oh-so-sad day when it ends, then comes the pesky hangover.
+Fortunately for those who imbibe in moderation, splashdown will be solemn though survivable, but for many it ain't gonna be nearly that pretty.
 In the meantime, who cares?
 Let's party!!